cgcardona/npm-stats/README.md

 # npm-stats

-Get stats for an npm lib
+Create a .csv file of daily downloads for an npm lib.

 ```ts
 ts-node npm-stats.ts